-Get acquainted with personalities and places depicted on the Ukrainian banknotes, find out the etymology of the Ukrainian currency name and other interesting facts!
-At the end take a virtual tour of The Museum of Money of the National Bank of Ukraine and take the quiz!
+Get acquainted with personalities and places depicted on Ukrainian banknotes, find out the etymology of the Ukrainian currency’s name, and many other interesting facts!

 Fact #1.
 Ukrainian currency is called hryvnia…

 …or гривня in Ukrainian.
-The hryvnia code is UAH.
-It was proclaimed the national currency five years after USSR dissolution in 1996.
+The hryvnia’s code is UAH.
+It was proclaimed the national currency five years after the dissolution of the USSR, in 1996.

 Fact #2.
 The official sign for Ukrainian money is ₴.

-It consists of the cursive Cyrillic letter “г” and double horizontal stroke.
-Letter “г” stands for the first letter in Ukrainian word “гривня” (hryvnia).
-Double horizontal stroke symbolizes stability (the same sign is used in European € and Japanese ¥ currency symbols).
+It consists of the cursive Cyrillic letter “г” and a double horizontal stroke.
+The letter “г” stands for the first letter in the Ukrainian word “гривня” (hryvnia).
+The double horizontal stroke symbolizes stability.
+The same sign is used in the European € and the Japanese ¥ currency symbols.
 In Ukraine, the abbreviation грн is used more often than the hryvnia sign.

 Fact #3.
 The Ukrainian currency got its name in honor of the old currency.

-The word probably derived from Slavic word “hryva” with the meaning “mane” and consequently “hryvna” with the meaning “neck jewelry”.
-According to etymologists, the meaning of the word “hryvna – neck jewelry” was complemented with meaning “monetary unit” due to the widespread tradition of making neck jewelry out of coins.
+The word probably derived from the Slavic word “hryva”, meaning “mane”, and consequently “hryvna” with the meaning “neck jewelry”.
+According to etymologists, the meaning of the word “hryvna – neck jewelry” was complemented with the meaning “monetary unit” due to the widespread tradition of making neck jewelry out of coins.

 Fact #4.
 Main motifs on the front side of the banknotes…

-…represent important personalities who lived in the territory of the present Ukraine in various historical eras.
-On the back side of the banknotes, these motifs are completed by depicting places related to the names of these personalities.
-Currently Ukrainian hryvnia is issued in 1, 2, 5, 10, 20, 50, 100, 500 denominations.
+…represent important personalities who lived on the territory of present Ukraine in various historical eras.
+On the back side of the banknotes these motifs are completed by depicting places related to the names of these personalities.
+Currently Ukrainian hryvnia is issued in 1, 2, 5, 10, 20, 50, 100, 500 and 1000 denominations.

 Obverse: Yaroslav the Wise (c.
 978 – 1054), Grand Prince of Kyiv